 What if you test Negative?

 A negative at-home test result means that the test did not find the virus, and you may have a lower risk of spreading COVID-19 to others.
-Check your test kit’s instructions for specific next steps.
-If you test negative, you should test again within a few days with at least 24 hours between tests.
+Check your test’s instructions for specific next steps.
+If you test negative, you should test again 48 hours after your first test.
+Take a third test, 48 hours after the second, if the second test was negative and you don’t have symptoms

 If you test negative, follow the latest CDC guidance for self-testing.